 It is a very important part of our philosophy that students are treated as individuals at Lymm High Sixth Form and one of the great advantages of being a school sixth form is that we can do this very effectively.
 If you were a Lymm High School pupil for main school, then there are already people in school who know you very well.
 If you come to us as an external candidate, then we will get to know you very quickly.

 There are two, equally important, sides to this personalised support.
 The first is support to make sure that you are happy and safe.
 The second is to make sure that you are pushed to reach your potential.
 Neither of these things can be fully achieved without adults in school who care about you and your future.
-With this in mind, we invest in a very strong team of staff to support Mrs Jennings (Head of Sixth Form) and Mrs Lowry-Johnson (Deputy Head of Sixth Form).
+With this in mind, we invest in a very strong team of staff to support Mrs Jennings (Head of Sixth Form) and Miss Dixon and Mr Mullin (assistant heads of sixth form) each take responsibility for a year group to oversee the pastoral care.

 All students are assigned a form tutor, who helps support the transition to sixth form study and who will lead the compulsory sessions each day.
 Tutors lead our tutorial and Life programme sessions and, through individual mentoring sessions, support students with university, apprenticeship and employment applications.
 The initial focus in year 12 is to help settle students and support them with managing the workload and expectations of life as a sixth former, with later sessions providing more and more of the crucial advice and guidance needed for you to make good decisions about their futures.
 In year 13 students are tutored in subject specific form groups, allowing additional support for UCAS applications and support for their final exams.